Stratagem 3: Kill with a Borrowed Knife

 Key Takeaways

-- Borrowed force can preserve your own position and resources
+- Borrowed force preserves your position and resources

 Keep Reading the 36 Stratagems